 For whoever keeps the whole law but fails in one point has become guilty of all of it.
 (James 2:10)

-Well, all this stuff might be complicated but that’s the point.
+Well, all this might be just a bit complicated but that’s the point.
 It’s complicated for a reason as Scriptures indicate:

 It is the glory of eloahim to conceal a thing; But the glory of kings is to search out a matter.
 (Proverbs 25:2)

-Does this mean that all the commandments, statutes, and laws named in the Torah are no longer applicable?
+Does this mean that all the commandments, statutes, and laws named in the Torah of Moses are no longer applicable?

 A dogma is “a public decree” which is also an “ordinance.”
 The dogma (decree) from Caesar for a census registration and his decree that there should be no other king save Caesar are two examples given in Scriptures (Luke 2:1; Acts 17:7).